knative/docs/serving/samples/build-private-repo-go/README.md

 kubectl create -f manifest.yaml
 ```

-As with the other demos, you can confirm that things work by capturing the IP
+As with the other samples, you can confirm that everything works by capturing the IP
 of the ingress endpoint:

 ```